1. Customize the compute resource of the Mage web service

 - Pipeline executor

-executor type by default.
+local_python executor type by default.
 If you want to specify another executor_type as the default executor type for blocks,

-you can set the environment variable DEFAULT_EXECUTOR_TYPE
+you can set the environment variable DEFAULT_EXECUTOR_TYPE to one executor type mentioned above.

-is set to another executor type, you can set the executor_type
+If you want to use local_python executor when DEFAULT_EXECUTOR_TYPE is set to another executor type, you can set the executor_type to

 Local python executor